 Install Linux apps on Chrome OS from third-party sources

-Android has the Google Play Store, but you can still install it from other sources via APK files.
+Android has the Google Play Store, but you can install it from other sources via APK files.
 APK files are nothing but app packages for Android, Similarly, there are Debian app packages known as DEB and you can find plenty of those all over the internet.
-Once you have one, you can just open it normally with a double-click.
-If you’re somehow on an older version of Chrome OS, the File Explorer will not have support for opening .deb files.
+Once you have one, you can open it normally with a double-click.
+If you’re somehow on an older version of Chrome OS, the File Explorer may not support opening .deb files.
 In that case, you can again use the Terminal.

 sudo dpkg -i /path/to/debianfile.deb